 The first stop of our week-long cruise from Basel to Amsterdam was the “Gateway to the Black Forest,” Breisach.
 Lying near the southern end of the Rhine River, it’s a popular spot on every Rhine River cruise.

 That name has been around for two millenia; the Romans gave it that name back when they were conquering the world.
 Back then, the forest was entirely made of pine and firs.
 It was actually so dense that no light could penetrate the thick, needle-laden branches, so it appeared to be black.
 The name has stuck even though these days most of trees are deciduous.
 I would imagine that it must be really pretty in autumn.

 St. Peter’s Monastery

-The first stop on our tour was the town of St. Peter in the Black Forest.
+Our first stop was the town of St. Peter in the Black Forest.
 That’s the actual name of the town, not a description of where it is.

 Knowing how frequently monks crave isolation, I’d guess that the monastery was there before the town began.
 In one form or another, the monastery has been standing for almost a thousand years.
 The earliest reference to it is from 1073 AD.
 I’m not sure whether its official name is the Abbey of St. Peter or St. Peter’s Monastery.
 They just call it “The Abbey.”

 Either way, it has been rebuilt a few times, thanks to a few disastrous fires.
 Its most distinctive feature is the onion domes atop the two towers; they were built in 1720.

 The monks moved out of the abbey in the early 1800s.
 These days it houses the largest theological library in Germany.
 The library is a working library with a precious collection of books so it is not open to the public.